Call to book01904 521 936

 Day 6 – Free time in Santa Maria al Bagno

-A day at leisure, to explore the town of Santa Maria al Bagno or relax at your hotel.
-Due to its beautiful coastline and good swimming beaches, this small town buzzes with holidaymakers at the height of summer, but it remains unspoilt.
-There is an attractive promenade overlooked by elegant estates and palazzos.
-The traditional town centre is just a short walk from the hotel, and above is the 'Tower of the Galatena River' a set of four medieval fortress towers known locally as 'the four columns'.
-The town was the site of a 'displaced persons camp' after World War II, and a small museum tells the moving story of refugees who were given temporary homes in Santa Maria al Bagno and how they were welcomed by the local population.
+Above the old town is the distinctive 'Tower of the Galatena River', a set of four medieval fortress towers known locally simply as 'the four columns'.
+During World War II the town was the site of a 'displaced persons camp', and a small museum tells the moving story of refugees who were given temporary homes in Santa Maria al Bagno and how they were welcomed by the local population.
+When you're ready for dinner, there are several highly rated restaurants to choose from, set around the turquoise bay.

 Includes